Two Room for the River Projects in the Netherlands

 Summarizing: the Noordwaard is an area of great natural beauty where water management, nature and recreation work together really well.

-The IJsseldelta project is much easier to reach by public transport because the new flood channel, the Reevediep, flows just a few hundred meters south of Kampen-Zuid railway station.
+The other Room for the River project I visited is in the eastern part of the Netherlands.
+This IJsseldelta project is much easier to reach by public transport.
+The new flood channel, the Reevediep, flows just a few hundred meters south of Kampen-Zuid railway station.